akash-pal/Firebase-Push-Notification-in-Cordova-android/README.md

 <i>Send a push notification to a single device or topic.</i>

 1.a Application is in foreground:
+  The user receives the notification message in its device notification bar.
+  The user taps the notification and the application is opened.
-  The user receives the notification data in the JavaScript callback without notification alert message (this is the normal behaviour of mobile push notifications).
+  The user receives the notification data in the JavaScript callback'.

 1.b Application is in background:
   The user receives the notification message in its device notification bar.